davestewart/alias-hq/README.md

 ### Webpack

-If bundling using a vanilla Webpack build, you can [add the aliases](https://webpack.js.org/configuration/resolve/#resolvealias) using the `resolve.alias` configuration option:
+If bundling using Webpack, you can [add the aliases](https://webpack.js.org/configuration/resolve/#resolvealias) using the `resolve.alias` configuration option:

 ```js
 // build.js